 Vibrant, regional growth through passionate skilled people.

-Murray has extensive experience in the food and agricultural sectors having worked for some of the worlds largest food companies.
+Murray has extensive experience in the food and agricultural sectors having worked for some of the world’s largest food companies.
 He has established a broad understanding of the food market and the emerging trends that will shape the future of the food industry both locally and globally.
-From a sales and distribution background, Murray has a developed a strong capability in defining business strategy, establishing clear focus and working with key people to build momentum to effect change.
+From a sales and distribution background, Murray has several businesses based in the region and has developed a strong capability in defining business strategy, establishing clear focus and working with key people to build momentum to effect change.

 Jennifer has enjoyed a 30-year career in health care with experience in finance, business planning, sales, marketing and general management.
 She has strong international experience, including successful management of diverse distributor relationships throughout USA and Asia.
 Her passion is building strong relationships with customers, employees and business partners.